 The ONLY reason to stay in a relationship:

-The only reason you should stay in a relationship is if it is actively making you happy!!
+The only reason you should stay in a relationship is if it actively makes you happy!

-As the old saying goes, ‘life is too short’ and this definitely applies to relationships.
-If a relationship is not actively making you happy and you know that you are in it due to one of the reasons listed above or any similar reason, then find the courage within yourself to do something about it.
+As the old saying goes, “life is too short” and this definitely applies to relationships.
+If a relationship is not actively making you happy and you know you are in it due to one of the reasons listed above or any similar reason, then find the courage within yourself to do something about it.

 A thorough analysis of your current feelings towards the relationship should only be done whilst in a calm and contemplative mood.
-It is easy to defiantly arrogate a breakup during a raging argument and later regret it and that is something I recommend avoiding.
+It is common to instigate a breakup during an emotional argument and later regret it.
+That is something I recommend avoiding.

-Like I’ve said before, even the most ostensibly perfect relationships will have short blips but a happy couple should be able to overcome these fairly swiftly.
+The majority of happy relationships still have short blips but a happy couple should be able to overcome these fairly swiftly.
 If these negative phases are becoming more frequent or prolonged, then some reflection might be required.
 I talked about this in more depth in the article How to get through bad patches in a relationship.

 What if I have REAL contingencies such as kids or a mortgage?